What Zohran Mamdani’s wife has said about Gaza and ICE as he’s elected NYC mayor

 She captioned the animation: “As I was making this, Israel has been bombing Gaza nonstop with consecutive airstrikes.
 Keep your eyes on Gaza and support”.

-She’s also criticised ICE, expressing support for Mahmoud Khalil back in March.
+She’s also criticised ICE, expressing support for activist Mahmoud Khalil following his arrest in March.
 She created an illustration of the activist in March, captioning it: “On Saturday night, Mahmoud Khalil, a Palestinian-Algerian activist, was snatched by ICE from his Columbia-owned apartment in NYC without notice.
 This is an attack on freedom of speech, and sets a scary f**king precedent for anyone who speaks up for what’s right.
 Resist.”

 Join our commenting forum